 Discover your passion through travelling: As you explore and expand your interests outside of medicine, you’ll gain a better understanding of different cultures and beliefs and new skills in talking with people.
 But if you can, take that a step further and learn how to adapt to a culture completely different from your own.
 Whether you take a summer off to backpack through Europe or apply for an elective in another country, you’ll interact with new people and learn to adjust to different customs and varying levels of resources – an important skill for a doctor.
 But more importantly, it’s that wonderful feeling of a culture clash that will help you identify your strengths and weaknesses, and the time away from the books will help you zero in on where your true interests lie as you plan your career.

 Get acquainted with medical journals: As you explore and grow throughout the upcoming year and start to figure out where your passion lies in medicine, you’ll want to learn as much as you can.
 A great way to learn about specialties and advances in different pathways is by reading medical journals.
 It will also help you stay up to date on news in medicine and gain an understanding of who’s who in the medical world.
 You’ll have to get used to finding journals on different subjects and that alone will help build your skills in research.
-Get a head-start by checking out the thousands of journals in the BMA Library.
+Get a head-start by checking out the thousands of journals in the BMA Library and archive.

 Don’t be afraid to ask questions: You’re about to head into one of the most demanding careers out there – questions and challenges are sure to pop up throughout your journey to becoming a doctor.
 Don’t let your fears of sounding silly or unprepared stop you from getting the answers you need to survive and thrive.
 Reach out to peers when you can.
 Odds are, they will have questions too, and you can learn a lot by working them out together.
 There are also plenty of helpful forums and guides online, such as from the BMA, should you find yourself faced with a challenge all alone.

 Start growing your support network.
 Jumping off that last point, your first year is a great time to start building your network of support in the medical community.
 All doctors need advice and support at some point, and you’ll want to have a solid team of professionals to turn to when you need it.
 Attend events – virtual or on campus – to meet and connect with other med students, doctors and thought leaders.
 These are the people you’ll go to discuss problems and new challenges in the profession, and they’ll be central to your success and happiness as a doctor.
-If you’re looking for networking opportunities, sign up for the BMA’s Virtual Freshers Festival, the largest of its kind for med students.

 Enjoy it!
 You’re about to begin a wonderfully thrilling and life-changing adventure.
 Take it in and make every minute count!
 Remember that your years at med school are priceless and you’ll never get them back.
 You have a whole lifetime to worry about your career plan.
 Don’t let stress, exams or cynicism bring you down— dream big, try new things and enjoy exploring.